hmc-cs111-spring2016/project/documents/design_and_implementation.md

 ### What are the basic control structures in your DSL, if any?
 How does the user specify or manipulate control flow?

-Maybe I sort of answered this in the above question, but
+Maybe I sort of answered this in the above question, but the control really comes from the neutral overall definition down.
+The hierachy of rules based on time and body part will decide which movements execute when and what sort of qualities they have.

 ### What kind(s) of input does a program in your DSL require?
 What kind(s) of output does a program produce?